rackerlabs/technical-blog/content/blog/2020/2020-12-28-deep-dive-on-amazon-aurora/index.md

 to improve their operations by moving to the cloud.
 An added benefit of the AWS database migration service is that the customer no longer has to provision storage.
 This service has quickly become one of the most effective AWS services available.
-CorpInfo has done a really good job compiling Amazon Aurora's highlights, and we have made those highlights available to you in the following document:
+CorpInfo has done a great job compiling Amazon Aurora's highlights, which we have made available to you in the following document:
 [Amazon Aurora deep dive](https://s3-us-west-1.amazonaws.com/corpinfowebsiteuploads/content/uploads/2016/04/14120846/Deep-Dive-on-Amazon-Aurora.pdf).

-Most relational databases were not designed for the cloud, having various layers of functionality in a monolithic stack.
-When organizations try to scale out these databases, they end up replicating the same stack resulting in problems such as availability, cost, and flexibility.
+Most relational databases were not designed for the cloud because they have various layers of functionality in a monolithic stack.
+When organizations try to scale out these databases, they end up replicating the same stack resulting in problems such as availability, cost, and lack of flexibility.

 Amazon Aurora can solve your database challenges.
 Aurora is Amazon’s highly secure and fully managed MySQL-compatible relational database engine.
 The